freeauth/freeauth/README.md

 We provide a demo of a third-party email client to demonstrate our email ownership authentication process.
 Provide users with visualized email ownership authentication services.

+We provide support for PLAIN, LOGIN and Google OAuth2 authentication methods in this demo, you can enter the relevant information for actual testing.
+Please note that this demo only supports TLS link based on TLSv1.3 implementation at present, please make sure that the email server you try can provide TLSv1.3 service.
+Meanwhile, since the Google OAuth2 service we use is a beta service, only the email address that are added in the test list can get the OAuth2 authentication service.
+Since this is a blind review phase, we recommend using email addresses that do not require OAuth2 authentication for experimental testing.

 ### How to build

 ```